 this value appropriately.

 A program’s size can be measured in two ways: its depth and length.
-The depth of a program is the maximum distance from its root node to the furthest leaf node.
-A degenerative program with only a single value, ie y = X0, has a depth of zero.
-The length of a program is simply the number of elements in the formula, or the count of the number of nodes.
+The depth of a program is the distance from its root node to the furthest leaf node.
+A degenerative program with only a single value (i.e., y = X0) has a depth of zero.
+The length of a program is the number of elements in the formula which is equal to the total number of nodes.

-An interesting phenomena is often encountered in GP where the population sizes grow larger and larger with no significant improvement in fitness.
+An interesting phenomenon is often encountered in GP where the program sizes grow larger and larger with no significant improvement in fitness.
 This is known as bloat and leads to longer and longer computation times with little benefit to the solution.

 Bloat can be fought in

 gplearn in several ways.
 The principle weapon is

 using a penalized fitness measure during selection where the fitness of an

 individual is made worse the larger it is.
 In this way, should there be two